chapochn/ORN-LN_circuit/README.md

 Steps to reproduce the figures in the paper:

-Nikolai M Chapochnikov, Cengiz Pehlevan, Dmitri B Chklovskii
+## Normative and mechanistic model of an adaptive circuit for efficient encoding and feature extraction

-Normative and mechanistic model of an adaptive circuit for efficient encoding and feature extraction
+### Nikolai M Chapochnikov, Cengiz Pehlevan, Dmitri B Chklovskii

 Install Python 3 and the following packages (e.g., via Anaconda):